4nt0nt/Ei-Study-Coding-Assignment/README.md

 ## Exercise 2: Real-Time Chat Application

 ### Objective:
-This exercise implements a real-time chat application using Java, focusing on the Observer, Singleton, and Adapter design patterns to achieve efficient and scalable message communication between users in chat rooms.
+This exercise implements a real-time chat application using Java, focusing on the Observer, Singleton, and Adapter design patterns to achieve message communication between users in chat rooms.

 ### Features:
 - **Create and Join Chat Rooms**: Users can create or join multiple chat rooms for real-time conversation.